torvalds/linux/Documentation/gpu/amdgpu/debugfs.rst

 amdgpu_regs_*
 -------------

-Provides direct access to various register aperatures on the GPU.
+Provides direct access to various register apertures on the GPU.
 Used by tools like UMR to access GPU registers.

 amdgpu_regs2